sciZer0/newdiscoveries/c/README.md

 ### DISCOVERY #2
 <i>NEW FORMULAS FOR FORCE, WORK, ENERGY, POWER</i>

 2.1.
+Work and Energy in the Most General Sense;<br>
+2.1.
 New Concept of Force;<br>
 2.2.
 New Definition of Force;<br>
 2.3.
 Target Acceleration as the feature of each Force;<br>